kusamanetwork/faucet/README.md

 Anyone can get KSM at the public faucet after genesis.
 Unlike test network tokens, we expect KSM to be a scarce resource and the faucet is designed to limit the amount of tokens distributed to each individual.

-In order to prevent Sybil attacks, the faucet will only drip to users that have a GitHub account that was created prior to June, 21, 2019.
-If you do not have a GitHub account that was created prior to this date, please use the [KSM Request Form](https://docs.google.com/forms/d/e/1FAIpQLSfGAqjXY3xLokwl7A-R4JZAnrBnSI3BVXKMKDLCKVtHaxgs-w/formResponse) to request tokens.

 ### Step 1: Generate an Address

 The faucet will only drip to addresses that contain the string `ksma`(case-insensitive, that is, `KSMA` or `kSmA` would work).
 It will also never drip to the same address twice.
 Thus, a new address has to be created each time a user requests KSM tokens.